 Dr. James Hansen

 Climate models indicate that an El Nino, probably a weak one, will begin this (Northern Hemisphere) winter and observations show that warming in the tropical Pacific has begun.
-Current global temperature (12-month running-mean) has thus reached its minimum […]
+Current global temperature (12-month running-mean) has thus reached its […]

 But Is This Right?